jcs-instructor/mobtimer/backlog.md

       - [ ] Rename testUtils to clientUtils or just combine (probably the latter)
 - [ ] UI features (without styling) for all server-exposed methods - using React:
   - [x] Start
+  - [ ] WIP/between sessions: Ethan is changing the config so that when the api changes, the frontend and backend will automatically get the changes
   - [ ] Read up on useState in React - e.g., why don't we need setLabel in ActionButton.tsx?
   - [ ] Run UI from multiple browsers (or tabs) and verify both are changed/receiving messages
   - [ ] Refactor: move as much logic out of App.tsx as possible (e.g., MVC / MVVM style decoupling)